mittelmark/pex/README.md

 You can use these templates with the following editors like this:

 - Nano
-    - just use the insert file feature
+    - use the insert file feature
 - Geany (Linux)
     - copy the files into a folder ~/.config/geany/templates/files
-    - the menu entry "File -> New (from template=" should then show these files as new starting files
+    - the menu entry "File -> New (from template)" should then show these files as new starting files
 - Jasspa MicroEmacs - https://githhub.com/mittelmark/microemacs
+    - use the insert-file command, press Esc, then x then enter insert-file in the command line and write down the file name supported by using the TAB key for filename competion
+    - or use the insert-template menu:
         - create folder ~/.jasspa/cpp
-    - copy the files into this folder but change the extension from cpp to etf (MicroEmacs template file)
+        - copy the files into this folder but change the extension from cpp to etf (Micro__E__macs __t__emplate __f__ile)
-    - if you then create a new Cpp-file and thereafter execute the command "Esc x  insert-template"  and then press the TAB key you should see the  templates  where the  selected one will be inserted at the current cursor position -alternatively  you can simply use the  insert-file  command of MicroEmacs after pressing "Esc x" (first escape, then x) and then select the file to insert
+        - if you then create a new Cpp-file and thereafter execute the command "Esc x  insert-template"  and then press the TAB key you should see the  templates  where the  selected one will be inserted at the current cursor position

 ## Snippets